-The UUID supplied in the USN field shall equal the UUID returned for the Manager implementing the Redfish service.
-If there are multiple / redundant managers, the UUID shall remain static regardless of redundancy failover.
+The UUID supplied in the USN field of the service shall equal the UUID property of the service root.
+If there are multiple / redundant managers, the UUID of the service shall remain static regardless of redundancy failover.
 The Unique ID shall be in the canonical UUID format, followed by '::dtmf-org'